 Most of what is written about the conservation of the common caiman applies equally well to C. yacare.
 Basic survey information is available for this species in all countries where it occurs.
-This information has resulted principally from programs using the species since late 1990s (Bolivia), or new programs whose goal is to utilize the species in near future (Argentina and Brazil).
+This information has resulted principally from programs using the species since late 1990s in Bolivia.
 Some basic information for these programs resulted from a series of CITES-sponsored surveys in southern Brazil, Bolivia, and Paraguay, as well as surveys sponsored by local governments, scientific institutions and NGOs working within these countries.
 During the early 1990s, populations of Yacare caiman were considered to be somewhat depleted in all four Range States, principally due to widespread illegal hunting during the 1970s and 1980s.
 Poaching is no longer a problem throughout much of this species' range, but habitat destruction, construction of hydroelectric dams, and siltation of rivers continue to affect caiman populations, particularly in Brazil.

 Due to its small size at maturity, ability to adapt to a wide variety of habitat types, and learned wariness, C. yacare is particularly resilient to hunting pressure.
-Studies in Brazil suggest that illegal hunting did not seriously impact populations (Mourão et al. 1996).
+Studies in Brazil suggest that illegal hunting did not seriously impact populations (Mourão et al. 1996; Campos 2009).
+Farias et al. (2013) made an assessment of the risk of extinction of the species.
 Surveys in Paraguay (Scott et al. 1990; King et al. 1994) and Argentina (Siroski 2004; Piña et al. 2008) indicate that extensive populations remain or have recovered from previous exploitation, since the closure of uncontrolled hunting and implementation of export controls.